-Producer-processor (i.e. wholesale) licenses are based on a three-tier system governing the square footage of plant canopy an establishment is legally permitted to operate.
-Tier 1 producer-processors can grow up to 2,000 square feet of plant canopy, tier 2 can grow up to 10,000 square feet, while tier 3 can operate up to 30,000 square feet.
-Though retail cannabis licenses have no such restrictions, it is nevertheless informative to investigate heterogeneous pass-through at the retail level as well.
-Therefore, I sort retail establishments into tertiles for each event based on total revenue during the event window.
-I estimate equation \ref{eq:5} separately for each sub-sample and report the results in table \ref{tab:6.4}.
-Columns 1-3 show that pass-through to wholesale prices is monotonically decreasing with establishment size: small producer-processors exhibit much larger price level effects than medium-sized producer-processors, while effects for large producer-processors are close to zero and statistically insignificant.\footnote{The difference between effect sizes for small and large producer-processors is statistically significant for $E_2$ but not for $E_0$ or $E_4$.} I interpret this as evidence that small producer-processors may be less able to absorb the minimum wage cost shock via other margins of adjustment (e.g. by adjusting profits) compared to large producer-processors.
+I estimate equation \ref{eq:5} separately for each subsample and report the results in Table \ref{tab:6.4}.
+Columns 1-3 show that pass-through to wholesale prices is monotonically decreasing with establishment size: small producers exhibit much larger price level effects than medium-sized producers, while effects for large producers are close to zero and statistically insignificant.\footnote{The difference between effect sizes for small and large producers is statistically significant for $E_2$ but not for $E_0$ or $E_4$.} I interpret this as evidence that small producers may be less able to absorb the minimum wage cost shock via other margins of adjustment (e.g. by adjusting profits) compared to large producers.

-For retailers, results are less clear cut, as direct price level effects in $E_0$ are also monotonically decreasing with establishment size, but at higher lags medium-sized establishments have the largest effects (columns 4-6).
-Nevertheless, small retailers have consistently greater price level effects than large retailers (though the difference is not statistically significant).
-For indirect pass-through, medium establishments again have the largest effects (columns 7-9), but there is no systematic pattern when comparing only small and large establishments.
-More generally, direct and indirect pass-through to retail prices exhibit an inverse U-shape at higher lags.
-However, without information on the curvature of demand and the slope of the marginal cost curve, I caution against over-interpreting these results.
+For retailers, the opposite pattern holds, as direct pass-through effects monotonically increase with chain size (though effects are only statistically significant for establishments belonging to 'large' chains).
+Results are less straightforward for indirect pass-through to retail prices.
+On the one hand, indirect pass-through monotonically increases with chain size for $E_0$ and $E_2$, thereby mimicking the pattern for direct pass-through.
+However, at $E_4$ effects resemble an inverse U-shape, with large effects for mid-sized chains and comparatively small effects for both independent stores and large chains.
+Taken together, retail establishments belonging to chains appear to have higher pass-through elasticities than independent stores.\footnote{In appendix \ref{appendix:f} I show that average retail prices for product subcategories are similar for independent and chain stores.
+Average wholesale prices are similarly homogeneous across producer tiers.
+Thus, heterogeneous pass-through is not a result of different initial price levels across the scale of production.}

 \newgeometry{margin = 3.5cm} \begin{landscape}

 \end{landscape} \restoregeometry